Simon Sebag Montefiore: History Is Not Over

 Most historians bore you with dry accounts of battles and treaties, and it’s hard to remember any of it.
 But not Simon Sebag Montefiore, who writes 900 pages that you cannot put down.

-While most of Sebag’s books are biographies of people, Jerusalem is a biography of a city—a city, as he writes, that is “the house of the one God, the capital of two peoples, the temple of three religions, and the only city to exist twice in heaven and on earth.”
-The book takes you through Jerusalem’s 3,000-year history, from King David to Bibi Netanyahu.
+While most of Sebag Montefiore’s books are biographies of people, Jerusalem is a biography of a city—one that is “the house of the one God, the capital of two peoples, the temple of three religions, and she is the only city to exist twice—in heaven and on earth.”
+The book takes you through 3,000 years of Jerusalem’s history, from King David to Benjamin “Bibi” Netanyahu.
 It is a must-read.
 It has sold more than a million copies, and it has just been reissued in paperback.

-With the ceasefire deal underway in Israel and with Trump a few weeks into his second presidency, we could not think of a better person to talk to than Simon about this moment and how to understand it.
+With the ceasefire deal underway in Israel and with Donald Trump a few weeks into his second presidency, we could not think of a better person to talk to at this moment.

-Header 6: The Free Press earns a commission from any purchases made through all book links in this article.

-If you liked what you heard from Honestly, the best way to support us is to go to TheFP.com and become a Free Press subscriber today.
+Click below to listen to our conversation on Honestly, recorded live in New York City last week.
+You can also watch the video above, or scroll down for an edited transcript.